carpedavid/heroictales/content/core-rules/gm/art-of-gming.md

 As the GM, you have the ultimate say over what happens within the world, outside of the characters, so you have to make space for the players to make their own decisions, and for the characters to meaningfully affect the story and the world around them.

 **Principle 2** — The player characters are always the heroes (or anti-heroes, depending on the plot) of the story.
 They are the protagonists.
 Your non-player characters exist to support them, guide them, challenge them, and antagonize them, but they should never be the stars.

+It is understandable, especially when you put a lot of time into developing engaging challenges, to want to show them off, but challenges exist to be overcome by the heroes of the story.
+Sometimes this happens after a thrilling game of cat and mouse topped off with a satisfying villainous monologue.
+Other times, the players resolve the challenge in one roll and render your careful preparation moot.
+This is ok.
+Just file all the cool ideas away for another challenge at a later time and be happy that everyone is having fun.

 Also, as the people playing the heroes, you should always give the players the benefit of the doubt.
 They should be able to have their characters do pretty much whatever they want, as long as everyone feels that it fits the tone and atmosphere of the story.